 Business as usual doesn’t work when it comes to Mobilization.
 That’s because mobilizing your company to deliver a significant increase in value is a hybrid sport.
 Its integrated goal: build a better business while you aggressively create and capture new value.

 When IBM conducted their biennial survey of global CEOs in 2010, they found that the biggest challenge facing leaders around the world was complexity*.
 Six years in and complexity is accelerating—outside and inside our organizations.
-The more we try to adapt our companies to the intricacies of the global macroeconomy, the chaos caused by terrorism and the emergence of disruptive technologies, the farther we fall behind.
-Yet, if we ignore the pervasive, persistent problem of complexity, we risk leaving value trapped in our companies.
+If complexity is the water in which we all are swimming, what can you do to help your people swim smarter and faster?

 Warren Bennis once said, “Management is getting people to do what needs to be done.
 Leadership is getting people to want to do what needs to be done.”* I would add that, in today’s wired world, a vital part of the CEO’s job is about getting people intensely aligned behind wanting to do what needs to be done.

 Once seen as a necessary, but mundane function of the business, HR leaders were the people with “soft skills”.
-The traits of a great CHRO have evolved as CHROs are now at the core of the business, reporting directly to the CEO.
+The traits of a great CHRO have evolved again as CHROs are now at the core of the business, reporting directly to the CEO.
+That means new skills and abilities are required to help propel the business forward.

 Keeping people engaged in a process that will span several years is one of the most challenging aspects of the CEO role.
 During Mobilization, we want everyone—from frontline staff to our leadership team—thinking beyond “business as usual”.
 We want them to be bold and confident in making new choices about what they are doing and how they are doing it.
 Unfortunately, people get attached to their success formulas.
 And what worked in the past will not necessarily work in the new future we are creating.